euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 contradiction in our requirements.
 Moreover the GIL prevents real time multi-threading.
 Thus we have to add a FIFO buffer between the producer and the consumer so as to handle the speed difference between them.
 This FIFO is called *slide proxy* and act as an image cache.
-The second constrain is due to the fact that the slide writer could complete its job after the end of scan.
+The second constrain is due to the fact that the slide writer can complete its job after the end of scan.
 It means the slide writer will not be ready to process another slide immediately, which is a drawback if we want to scan a batch of slides.
 Thus we need a third process called *slide manager* whose aim is to fork a slide writer for each scan that will itself fork the slide proxy.
 Due to the fork mechanism, these three processes, slide manager, slide writer and slide proxy must run on same host so called *slide server*.
-For the other component, all the configurations could be envisaged.
+For the other component, all the configurations can be envisaged.

 The last component of this framework is the slide database whose aim is to store the path of the HDF5 file on the slide server so as to retrieve the virtual slide easily.